O. A. Cargill: Role in the murder of Claude Chandler

 Cargill's gubernatorial campaign claim that he opposed the Ku Klux Klan starkly contradicted at least one dark chapter in the life of a man who admitted to being a former member of the KKK.
-Cargill, as District Attorney of Oklahoma County, ordered a raid on the property of a suspected moonshine bootlegger, Charles Chandler of Logan County, which took place on the morning of August 29, 1920.
+Cargill, as district attorney of Oklahoma County, ordered a raid on the property of a suspected moonshine bootlegger, Charles Chandler of Logan County, which took place on the morning of August 29, 1920.
 "Crush it", he had instructed, though the property was outside his jurisdiction.

 What occurred at the scene of the raid is not clear.
 Evidence is clear, however, that a gunfight developed and Chandler was killed along with two law enforcement officers.
 One officer was injured as was Chandler's son, Claude Chandler, and the one remaining officer at the scene arrested Claude.
-Logan County Prosecutor A. I. Dinwiddie determined after a cursory investigation that there was sufficient evidence to charge Claude Chandler with homicide and try him in court.
+Logan County Prosecutor A. I. Dinwiddie determined after a cursory investigation that evidence was sufficient to charge Claude Chandler with homicide and try him in court.
 Dinwiddie determined to initiate a formal inquest and investigation in conjunction with Logan County officers.
-However, before Logan Country officers could transport him to the Logan County Jail, Cargill arrived on the scene with a group of heavily armed men and took custody of Chandler and crime scene evidence.
-Cargill indicated that he was taking Chandler to Oklahoma City in order that he be prosecuted in federal court, which he later admitted was a bluff.
-Dinwiddie's insistence that Logan County officials had jurisdiction, and that Oklahoma county and federal statute had no legal mechanism by which to prosecute Chandler (claims which were confirmed by the Federal District Attorney Herbert Peck), served only to anger Cargill, who would not be deterred.
+However, before Logan County officers could transport him to the Logan County Jail, Cargill arrived on the scene with a group of heavily armed men and took custody of Chandler and crime-scene evidence.
+Cargill indicated that he was taking Chandler to Oklahoma City to be prosecuted in federal court, which he later admitted was a bluff.
+Dinwiddie's insistence that Logan County officials had jurisdiction, and that Oklahoma county and federal statute had no legal mechanism by which to prosecute Chandler (claims which were confirmed by Federal District Attorney Herbert Peck), served only to anger Cargill, who would not be deterred.

 Cargill voiced concern that "a Logan County jury made up largely of Negroes would have turned [him] loose".
 Cargill ordered that Chandler be taken to the Oklahoma County Jail.
 There, jail personnel were substantially and anomalously weakened, although The Daily Oklahoman reported at the time that threats to lynch Claude Chandler "were legion".
-In recounting his role in the episode, Cargill said, "The officers of Logan county were foolish to be bluffed by Oklahoma county officers.
-The government did not want Chandler and he could not be prosecuted in Oklahoma county.
-I went to the scene of the murder and found [deputy Adrean and [agent] Weiss lying in bloody dirt while Logan county officers stood and talked about holding an inquest.
+In recounting his role in the episode, Cargill said, "The officers of Logan County were foolish to be bluffed by Oklahoma county officers.
+The government did not want Chandler, and he could not be prosecuted in Oklahoma County.
+I went to the scene of the murder and found [Deputy] Adrean and [Agent] Weiss lying in bloody dirt while Logan County officers stood and talked about holding an inquest.
 I did not fool; I just took things in my own hands, ordered the bodies taken to Oklahoma City, the Chandler boy to be brought to our jail.
 I guess those Logan officers are still standing gaping at the road talking inquest."